-The total expenses increased due to an increase in community services, mainly in-kind expenses and the additional scholarships that were issued during the year.
+The total expenses increased due to an increase in community services, mainly in-kind expenses, and the increase in instruction expenses.

 Government-wide financial statements.
 The government-wide financial statements are designed to provide readers with a broad overview of the Foundation's finances, in a manner similar to a private-sector business.